Weak units, universal cells, and coherence via universality for bicategories: Semi-strictification

+\begin{remark} The equations that we imposed on $\imonad{X}$ hold in all 0-representable merge-bicategories, when the $\thin{x}$ are 1-units, the $\thin{a}$ are unit 2-cells, and the $\{l_a, r_a\}$ are a coherent family of witnesses of unitality.

+Thus we can see $\imonad{X}$ as a free (relatively to $X$) 0-representable merge-bicategory with chosen 1-units and coherent witnesses of unitality.
+More precisely, $\imonad{}$ arises from an adjunction between $\mrgpol$ and a category whose \begin{itemize} \item objects are 0-representable merge-bicategories with a choice of 1-units and coherent witnesses of unitality, and \item morphisms strictly preserve both the 1-units and the witnesses of unitality. \end{itemize} \end{remark}

-\begin{remark} Note that $\imonad{X}$ is never 1-representable, unless there are no composable pairs of 1-cells in $X$ at all (in which case, there are no composable pairs of 1-cells in $\imonad{X}$ neither of which is divisible, so 0-representability implies 1-representability).
+\begin{remark} Note that $\imonad{X}$ is never 1-representable, unless there are no composable pairs of 1-cells in $X$ at all (in which case, there are no composable pairs of 1-cells in $\imonad{X}$ unless one of them is a 1-unit, so 0-representability implies 1-representability).
 Otherwise, given a composable pair $a, b$ in $X$, there is no 2-cell $(a,b) \to (c)$ through which $\thin{(a,b)}$ may factor in $\imonad{X}$.